JohnNDaras/ARTIFICIAL-INTELLIGENCE/Project_1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Find the Euclidean distance from the current state to the next nearest corner.  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Find the Euclidean distance between unexplored foods.  <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• If you find a minimum Euclidean distance between the next and current closest foods, the next one becomes &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the current one in the next iteration, and the next one is removed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• If you find a minimum Euclidean distance between the next and current closest foods, the next one becomes the current one in the next iteration, and the next one is removed.
 Repeat until all food is eaten.  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• The heuristic is the sum of distances between the current state and the closest food and between the closest food and the remaining foods.  <br>